USharma002/USharma002.github.io/content/posts/3d-reconstruction.md

 ### Tensor for Scene Modeling

 In this work, we focus on the task of modeling and reconstructing radiance fields.
+We can view the image [below](#scene-tensorf).
 In this case, the three tensor modes correspond to the XYZ axes, and we thus directly denote the modes with XYZ to make it intuitive.
 Meanwhile, in the context of 3D scene representation, we consider $R_1 = R_2 = R_3 = R$ for most scenes, reflecting the fact that a scene can distribute and appear equally complex along its three axes.
 Therefore, the previous equation can be re-written as:

 $$
 \mathcal{T} = \sum_{r=1}^{R} \mathbf{v}_r^{X} \circ \mathbf{M}_r^{Y,Z} + \mathbf{v}_r^{Y} \circ \mathbf{M}_r^{X,Z} + \mathbf{v}_r^{Z} \circ \mathbf{M}_r^{X,Y}